 40 additional corporate collections have been added to this edition, and the existing information has been updated and expanded

-Celebrating America’s love affair with the automobile — a book for your car loving friends
+Celebrating America’s love affair with the automobile — an exhibition and book for your car loving friends

 Let’s Hit the Road Again, our new book and traveling exhibition explores the car’s impact on American life and society and celebrates America’s love affair with the automobile.